jomirusergiu/R_OpenGL_iOS/README.md

 2. Example1b - Creating a simple shape using AGLKit
 3. Example1c - Adding texture to simple shape
 4. Example1d - Adding texture to simple shape using AGLKit
+5. Example2 - Adding to Example1 repeating texture, animation and linear filtering

 There is more to come, please be patient...